Edward Jay Allen: Return to Pittsburgh

 Allen returned to Pittsburgh in 1855 after three years out west.
 In July 1857 he married Elizabeth Robinson and together they raised five children.
-The outbreak of the Civil War found Allen constructing a railroad in today's West Virginia.
+At the outbreak of the Civil War, Allen was constructing a railroad in today's West Virginia.
 He and his family were seized by Confederate forces and held captive until repatriated at Washington, D.C.
-He immediately offered his services to his friend, General McClellan, now commander of the Army of the Potomac.
-Circumstances instead took Allen to Virginia's Shenandoah Valley where he fought in the battles of Lewisburgh and Cross Keys.
+He offered his services to his friend, George McClellan, then a general and commander of the Army of the Potomac.
+Instead Allen fought in the battles of Lewisburgh and Cross Keys in Virginia's Shenandoah Valley.

 Allen later became a colonel in the 155th Pennsylvania Volunteer Infantry Regiment and fought at Fredericksburg and Gettysburg.
-He was medically discharged after Gettysburg but continued in a civilian role to provision the Union army in the Shenandoah Valley.
-(Allen's military history may be found in Under the Maltese Cross.)
+He was medically discharged after Gettysburg.
+He continued in a civilian role to provision the Union army in the Shenandoah Valley.

-Edward John (Jay) Allen was a member of the South Fork Fishing and Hunting Club, the club that owned Lake Conemaugh.

 In the post-Civil War years Allen made his fortune serving as secretary/treasurer of the Atlantic and Pacific Telegraph Company.
+He was among the elite, powerful and wealthy men in Pittsburgh.
+About 1880 they organized an exclusive South Fork Fishing and Hunting Club, to develop and enjoy a summer retreat in the mountains outside Pittsburgh.
+The property included an earthen dam and reservoir, known as Lake Conemaugh.
+In 1889 the dam collapsed, causing the disastrous Johnstown Flood.
+Houses and buildings were destroyed downstream and in the city; some 2200 people died.
+The club was legally defended in four court suits over the following years; neither the club nor its members were held legally responsible for damages to survivors.

-He made two later trips to Washington in 1889 and 1891.
-Edward Jay Allen died on December 26, 1915 and is buried in Homewood Cemetery, Pittsburgh, Pennsylvania.
+In his 50s, Allen made two cross-country trips to Washington state, in 1889 and 1891.
+Edward Jay Allen died on December 26, 1915.
+He is buried in Homewood Cemetery, Pittsburgh, Pennsylvania.

+Legacy

+Allen wrote numerous letters to his siblings from his travels West, which his sister Rebecca collected.
+He kept a diary in Oregon Territory.
+In his later years, he continued to write.
+One of his unpublished manuscripts has recently been discovered by researchers among his grandson's papers.
+They have also found letters from his siblings to him during his years in the West.
+Much of this material is held by the University of Pittsburgh, in papers of his grandson Hervey Allen (1831-1965).

+He was a poet and also wrote music lyrics.
+He published several works, including Hiou Tenas Iktah ("A Lot of Trifles" in Chinook jargon).
+In addition, he was a mentor to artist John White Alexander.